 1. Nurse often and on demand.

-The best advice I got as a new mom was to nurse my new baby as much as she wanted.
+The best advice I got to boost milk supply as a new mom was to nurse my new baby as much as she wanted.
 Now is not the time to worry about schedules or routines.
 Your baby is building your milk supply in those first twelve weeks, so feel free to respond to his or her cues and nurse on demand.
 If you are pumping like I had to with my twins, aim for every 2-3 hours around the clock.

 2. Stay hydrated and well-nourished.